JanDitzen/comtrade/README.md

 It is possible to build a query using the [webinterace](https://comtrade.un.org/data/).
 This is essentially an API call and can be used using the **url()** option.

 **comtrade** downloads the requested data and loads it into Stata.

 # 3. Options

 ### Non url() requests

-If url is not used, then the depending if bulk, api or mbs is used, several options are required to build a rrquest.
+If url is not used, then the depending if bulk, api or mbs is used, several options are required to build a request.
 A comtrade request is an url which looks for an API call looks like
 `https://comtrade.un.org/api//refs/da/view?parameter`
-for more details see Comtrade API Parameters.
+for more details see for more details see [Comtrade API Parameters](https://comtrade.un.org/data/doc/api/#DataRequests).

 The following parameters need to be set for: